 To assist in developing your application the following guidelines have been prepared.
-They should be read in conjunction with the relevant PDS Terms of Reference (ToR) and the Levy and Co-Contributor full PDS application form, available on the MLA website.
+They should be read in conjunction with the MLA GRDC Partnership PDS Terms of Reference (ToR) and the Full Application Form, available on the MLA GRDC Partnership PDS webpage.